Fiber is an amazing compound that not only keeps you full, but keeps you regular, controls insulin and keeps your good bacteria happy and healthy.

 The recommended amount of fiber per day is around 15-20g per 1,000 calories, so if you are supposed to be consuming 2,000 calories you should have 30-40g of fiber (1).

-According to a study in the Journal of the Academy of Nutrition & Dietetics the average fiber intake for Americans was 15.6g per day (2).
+According to a study in the Journal of the Academy of Nutrition & Dietetics the average fiber intake for Americans was 15.6g per day between 1999 and 2008(2).

-Many people could benefit from increasing their intake of dark green leafy vegetables, pulses, and wholegrain sources (the highest sources for dietary fiber).
+Many people could benefit from increasing their intake of dark green leafy vegetables, pulses, nuts and wholegrain sources (the highest sources for dietary fiber).
 But for people with poor nutrition, fiber supplementation may be an option.
 Natural supplements such as chia seeds and psyllium husk/powder are the most commonly used.

 While it is not as simple as throwing fiber at the problem, studies have indicated that increasing fiber can help improve chronic constipation, though this depends on what the cause of the constipation was in the first place.

-A study on children with chronic constipation found that not consuming the recommended daily amount of fiber was a risk factor for chronic constipation (5).
+A study on children with chronic constipation found that not consuming the recommended daily amount of fiber was a risk factor for chronic constipation (18).